matthewyang204/iPod-Syncer-Bundle/README.md

 7. A TextEdit window will open; wait 5 seconds and it will disappear.
 (The tool copies to another text file that is completely re-compiled and writes it to your iPod's disk) After it disappears, look at the leftmost of your menu bar icons.
 If you see a rotating gear, wait until it disappears.
 Afterward, you can eject the iPod or go through this process to sync another note.

 Note: Your Mac may ask you permission multiple times through this process.
 Always allow it, or else the tool won't get the proper data and won't be able to execute properly.

+To use iPod Calendar Syncer:
+1. Export your calendar as a .ics file.
+Mac Calendar: File > Export...
+After you click "Export...", select a location on your drive, such as the Downloads folder.
+2. Launch the iPod Calendar Syncer and select the .ics file.
+3. Click "Choose".

 To use the iPod Txt Exporter:
 1. Follow steps 6 and 7 in the iPod Notes Syncer instructions.
 Be sure to select the .txt file that you want to export to your iPod's notes folder.